Benito Mussolini

-Mussolini's foreign policy was based on the fascist doctrine of spazio vitale ("living space"), which aimed to expand Italian possessions and have an Italian sphere of influence in southeastern Europe.
-In the 1920s, he ordered the Pacification of Libya and the bombing of Corfu over an incident with Greece, and his government annexed Fiume after a treaty with Yugoslavia.
-In 1936, Ethiopia was conquered following the Second Italo-Ethiopian War and merged into Italian East Africa (AOI) with Eritrea and Somalia.
-In 1939, Italian forces annexed Albania.
-Between 1936 and 1939, Mussolini ordered an intervention in Spain in favour of Francisco Franco, during the Spanish Civil War.
-Mussolini took part in the Treaty of Lausanne, Four-Power Pact and Stresa Front.
-However, he alienated the democratic powers as tensions grew in the League of Nations, which he left in 1937.
-Now hostile to France and Britain, Italy formed the Axis alliance with Nazi Germany and Imperial Japan.
+Mussolini's foreign policy shifted from cautious pragmatism to aggressive expansion and close alignment with Nazi Germany in the mid-1930s.
+Initially, he sought to expand Italy's influence without risking a major conflict with France or Britain, aligning with them during tensions over Austria.
+However, his invasion of Ethiopia resulted in condemnations from the League of Nations, which isolated Italy diplomatically.
+This pushed Mussolini toward Adolf Hitler, leading to a rapprochement and the formation of the Rome–Berlin Axis in 1936.
+Mussolini began militarily supporting Francisco Franco's forces during the Spanish Civil War.
+Although he acted as a mediator at the Munich Conference in 1938, his ambitions for territorial expansion and growing distrust of the Western powers led him to strengthen ties with Germany, resulting in the creation of the Pact of Steel in 1939.

-The wars of the 1930s cost Italy enormous resources, leaving it unprepared for the Second World War; Mussolini initially declared Italy's non-belligerence.
-However, in June 1940, believing Allied defeat imminent, he joined the war on Germany's side, to share the spoils.
-After the tide turned, and the Allied invasion of Sicily, King Victor Emmanuel III dismissed Mussolini as head of government and placed him in custody in July 1943.
-After the king agreed to an armistice with the Allies in September 1943, Mussolini was rescued by Germany in the Gran Sasso raid.
-Adolf Hitler made Mussolini the figurehead of a puppet state in German-occupied north Italy, the Italian Social Republic, which served as a collaborationist regime of the Germans.
-With Allied victory imminent, Mussolini and mistress Clara Petacci attempted to flee to Switzerland, but were captured by communist partisans and executed on 28 April 1945.
+The wars of the 1930s cost Italy enormous resources, leaving it unprepared for the World War II; Mussolini initially declared Italy's non-belligerence.
+However, in June 1940, believing that German victory was imminent, he joined the war on Germany's side to share the spoils.
+Following defeats at the hands of the Allies and the landing in Sicily, the Grand Council of Fascism voted on the Grandi motion, which effectively ended Mussolini's leadership and restored powers to King Victor Emmanuel III who then immediately dismissed Mussolini as head of government and placed him in custody in July 1943.
+After the king agreed to an armistice with the Allies in September 1943, Mussolini was rescued by the Germans during the Gran Sasso raid.
+Hitler made Mussolini the figurehead of a puppet state in German-occupied north Italy, the Italian Social Republic, which served as a collaborationist regime of Germany.
+With Allied victory imminent, Mussolini and his mistress Clara Petacci attempted to flee to Switzerland, but were captured by communist partisans and summarily executed on 28 April 1945.